Small Telecom Italia investors call for Brazil unit merger, not sale

-MILAN (Reuters) - Small shareholders at Telecom Italia (TLIT.MI) on Tuesday called on the Italian phone group’s board to consider a potential merger between its Brazilian unit TIM Participações SA (TIMP3.SA) and Brazil’s Grupo Oi SA (OIBR4.SA).
+MILAN, Nov 4 (Reuters) - Small shareholders at Telecom Italia on Tuesday called on the Italian phone group’s board to consider a potential merger between its Brazilian unit TIM Participações SA and Brazil’s Grupo Oi SA .

 Shareholder group Asati, which says it represents around 6,000 small Telecom Italia investors with a combined stake of around 1 percent, said in a letter to the board that such a deal could include a “modest” capital increase.